-Roger Federer born 8 August, 1981 is a Swiss tennis player, widely regarded to be the best tennis player of all time.
-In a remarkable career he has won 17 Grand Slam titles and reached the finals of all major grand slams at least five times.
-During the period 2004 to 2008 he was world number one for a record 237 consecutive weeks.
-He has won the Stefan Edberg Sportsmanship award (voted by players) a record eight times.
+Roger Federer born 8 August 1981 is a Swiss tennis player, widely regarded to be the best tennis player of all time.
+In a remarkable career, he has won 20 Grand Slam titles and reached the finals of all major grand slams at least five times.
+During the period 2004 to 2008, he was world number one for a record 237 consecutive weeks.
+He has won the Stefan Edberg Sportsmanship award (voted by players) a record thirteen times.
 He also supports several charities and is an ambassador for UNICEF.

 Early Life Federer